Huddersfield: a week in photos

-A week in photos showing life in Huddersfield over the last seven days
+A week in photos: life in Huddersfield over the last seven days

 Photographs showing Huddersfield life over the last seven days